Gestify-ML/yolo/README.md

 ### Coarse Pruning
 Coarse pruning, also known as structured pruning, removes entire channels, layers, or blocks from the model to reduce its overall complexity while maintaining as much accuracy as possible.
 This process is particularly effective for deploying the model on resource-constrained devices such as Android smartphones.
 To achieve coarse pruning with the trained 10 gestures model, we use the ln_structured function.

+### Fine-Grained Pruning
+Fine-grained unstructured pruning removes individual weights (rather than entire neurons or filters) based on a criterion - in this case is magnitude (L1 norm).
+Unlike structured pruning, which eliminates whole channels for hardware efficiency, fine-grained pruning maximizes sparsity by zeroing out the least important weights, often leading to higher compression rates without altering layer shapes.
+We applied this method to prune a pretrained YOLO model that recognizes 10 gestures.

+It is important to note that while fine-grained pruning increases sparsity, speedups are only guaranteed on specialized hardware (e.g., NPUs/Tensor Cores with sparse compute support).
+For Android devices using standard CPU/GPU, unstructured pruning may reduce model size but often fails to improve latency due to irregular memory access patterns.

 TODO:
 * Pruning techniques applied
 * Model compression methods